-I always remembered [my grandfather] and I never wanted to become a pastor because I had that same kind of attitude.
-I wanted to be rich and famous and I wanted to live in a good house and drive a good car.
+I always remembered [my grandfather] and I never wanted to become a pastor because I had the kind of attitude where I wanted to be rich and famous.
+I wanted to live in a good house and drive a good car.
 I thought that maybe in the future, I could become a business owner and become a 장로님 (church elder) who was rich and could donate a lot to the church.
 I wanted to become somebody like that.

 When I became a fervent Christian at the end of ninth grade, I had a dream, which I still remember vividly.
 A crazy fire came down from the sky and burned everything on the surface of the earth.
 I knew that it was an unusual dream and that it was probably a God-given dream.

 I went on a short-term mission trip to Kenya in the summer of 2009.
-I realized that there were so many churches in Nairobi (the capital of Kenya), which is where the money is and where the decent living is.
-But there were no churches outside the capitol.
-There was no water, no hospitals, not anything.
-There were so many churches within the center of the city but then there were no pastors, no churches, no electricity, no order, outside of it.
+I realized that there were so many churches in Nairobi, because that is where there is money and decent living.
+But there were no churches outside the capital.
+There was no water, no hospitals, no anything.
+There were so many churches within the center of the city, but then there were no pastors, no churches, no electricity, no order, outside of it.

 I complained to God about the unfairness of the situation.
 “These people are called by you.
-They don’t obey you and they live comfortably at the capitol.
-There are so many potential believers outside of the capitol who don’t have anything.
+They don’t obey you and they live comfortably in the capital.
+There are so many potential believers outside of the capital who don’t have anything.
 What’s going on?”